How this layer operates

 - TAL-01Foundational

-AI Literacy Curriculum for Legal Professionals
+AI Literacy Curriculum Architecture

 Canonical training framework to build Defensible AI competency across all legal department roles.

-- USE-02operational
+- TAL-03Foundational

 Pilot Program Design